pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

 ## VFO and BFO interface

-The user can control the VFO and BFO by using three buttons and an encoder.
+The user can control the VFO and BFO by using three buttons (bands, steps and VFO / BFO switch) and an encoder.
+The user can also connect this VFO with an iOS or Android device and control it remotelly.
 The Dial was implemented with the OLED Display 128 x 64 Pixels White 0.96 Inch I2C.

 ### Display Layout